Early Christianity in Edessa and the Church of the East

 Now, going back to the statement next to number 3 in the 3rd list about Judah Kyriakos, the last Jewish bishop in Jerusalem, going to Edessa.
 But this may have been after first stopping in Pella.

-Notice what the historian E. Gibbon wrote about first, the faithful Christians fleeing Jerusalem in the first Jewish revolt (67-70) and then notice that some who returned left for Pella again after the Jew's Bar Kokba revolt:
+Notice what the historian Edward Gibbon wrote about, first of the faithful Christians fleeing Jerusalem in the first Jewish revolt (67-70) and then notice that some who returned left for Pella again after the Jew's Bar Kokba revolt:

 The Nazarenes retired from the ruins of Jerusalem to the little town of Pella beyond the Jordan, where that ancient church languished above sixty years in solitude and obscurity.
 They still enjoyed the comfort of making frequent and devout visits to the Holy City, and the hope of being one day restored to those seats which both nature and religion taught them to love as well as to revere.
 But at length, under the reign of Hadrian, the desperate fanaticism of the Jews filled up the measure of their calamities; and the Romans, exasperated by their repeated rebellions, exercised the rights of victory with unusual rigour.
 The emperor founded, under the name of Alia Capitolina, a new city on Mount Sion, to which he gave the privileges of a colony; and denouncing the severest penalties against any of the Jewish people who should dare to approach its precincts, he fixed a vigilant garrison of a Roman cohort to enforce the execution of his orders.